We’re committed to evaluating and iterating our programs through real-world deployments and rigorous clinical trial research.

 Thrive for Montana Study #2

 Evaluation of Thrive‘s impact on depression symptoms, suicide risk, anxiety symptoms, functioning, and resilience among adult Montanans.
-Includes a randomized controlled phase with 450 participants and an uncontrolled phase with 500 participants.
+Includes a randomized controlled trial (RCT) phase with 450 participants and an uncontrolled phase with 500 participants.
+The RCT phase is a replication of Thrive for Montana Study #1, with expanded assessment for suicidal ideation.

 Completed Clinical Trials